 There are no major differences between the definitions of disposable income in EUROMOD and in the EU-SILC data (see Table 4.1).
 Almost all income components listed in Table 4.1 are included in both income concepts.
-There are two exceptions.
-On the one hand, disposable income in EUROMOD does not include fringe benefits (kfb), such as for example company cars, while the EU-SILC concept does include them.
-On the other hand, disposable income in EU-SILC does not include incomes from private pension plans, which are however included in the EUROMOD income concept.
-Apart from these two deviations, the concepts of disposable household income in EUROMOD and in EU-SILC are identical.
+There is one exception.
+Disposable income in EUROMOD does not include fringe benefits (kfb), such as for example company cars, while the EU-SILC concept does include them.
+Apart from this deviation, the concepts of disposable household income in EUROMOD and in EU-SILC are identical.

 Note moreover that some variables listed for the EUROMOD concept in Table 4.1 are aggregate variables.
 That means they have been harmonized for the UDB micro data set, and have been disaggregated again by the national team in the context of the EUROMOD simulations (also see Section 3.3.3 for more details).
 As a consequence they consist of several income components, some of which have been simulated in EUROMOD and some not.
-These variables are income from private pension plans (il_ppen), old-age pensions (poa), disability pensions (pdi), unemployment benefits (bun), family and children related benefits (bfa), social assistance (bsa) and housing benefits (bho).
+These variables are income from private pension plans (il_ppen), old-age pensions (poa), disability pensions (pdi), unemployment benefits (bun) and social assistance (bsa).